lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

     recreate_os_group: True

-##Step 4: Initialize GUI Portal
+##Step 4: Initialize GUI portal

 Use following script to initialize GUI Portal

     [root@mgt lico_3.x]# python portal_init.py

-##Step 5: Start Service of GUI Portal
+##Step 5: Start service of GUI portal

 While starting service, there will has output information in interactive console, so we suggest you this service in a separate shell session.
 For example, you can start the service in sreen session, use sreen -help for more details.
 Here is an example to use screen